msawczyn/EFDesigner/docs/index.md

 whatever changes suit their fancy to how the code is generated, since everybody's got their own personal quirks on how their code should look.

-This documentation is a work-in-progress, so suggestions are welcome.
-The tool has been used in production (i.e., generating code for real projects) for quite a while, but more eyes and different approaches are always good.

 ### Next Step
 [Getting Started](Getting-Started)